Winter Olympic Games: 1948 to 1962

 The Soviet Union made its Olympic debut and had an immediate impact, winning more medals than any other nation.
 The Soviets' immediate success might be explained by the advent of the state-sponsored "full-time amateur athlete".
 The USSR entered teams of athletes who were all nominally students, soldiers, or working in a profession, but many of whom were in reality paid by the state to train full-time.
 Chiharu Igaya won the first Winter Olympics medal for Japan and the continent of Asia when he placed second in the slalom.

 The IOC awarded the 1960 Olympics to Squaw Valley, United States.

-It was an undeveloped resort in 1955, so from 1956 to 1960 the infrastructure and all of the venues were built at a cost of US$80,000,000.
-The opening and closing ceremonies were produced by Walt Disney.
+the announcement of its selection came as a shock as the resort was undeveloped and unknown outside the United States.
+About US$80,000,000 was spent over four years to build the completely non-existent infrastructure.
+The opening and closing ceremonies were the firsts produced by Walt Disney Company.
 The Squaw Valley Olympics was the first Winter Games to have a dedicated athletes' village, the first to use a computer (courtesy of IBM) to tabulate results, and the first to feature female speed skating events.
-The bobsleigh events were absent for the only time due to a minimal number of nations expressing interest in competing and the cost of building a bobsleigh run.
+This edition is the only one to date to not have bobsleigh competitions, as the number of countries registered in the event was insufficient and the costs of building the track were too high for the Organizing Committee.To replace the event, an extra edition from the FIBT World Championship was held.